Signs & Symptoms of Addiction Explained

 Emotional disorders of various kinds are frequently observed amongst addicts, and whilst emotional volatility and/or pronounced emotional change is not necessarily a consequence of addiction it is certainly not an atypical response to it.

 Recognising Unhealthy Drug Use in Family Members

-On the other hand, many people find it very difficult to believe that a loved one can be engaging in substance abuse, let alone could develop an addiction, and may be blind (wilfully or otherwise) to signs which other people outside the family might recognise very quickly.
-It is important to remember that addiction is an illness which can affect anybody, and simply because someone is a member of your family and you love them does not make them immune; saying “Oh, that couldn’t happen to X!” is a dangerous, though understandable, approach.
+On the other hand, many people find it very difficult to believe that a loved one can be engaging in substance abuse, let alone could develop an addiction, and may be blind (willfully or otherwise) to signs which other people outside the family might recognise very quickly.
+It is important to remember that addiction is an illness which can affect anybody, and simply because someone is a member of your family and you love them does not make them immune; saying “Oh, that couldn’t happen to X!” is dangerous, though understandable, approach.